-A new head of school, Paul Johnson, joins the school for the 2019-2020 academic year.
-He replaces founding head Sally Holloway, who has led KIS since the beginning 21 years ago.
-There are dedicated principals for each of the PYP, MYP and IBDP programmes.
+A new head of school, Paul Johnson, joined the school for the 2019-2020 academic year.
+He replaced founding head Sally Holloway, who has led KIS since the beginning, 21 years ago.
+There are dedicated principals for each of the PYP, MYP, and IBDP programmes.

 Read our interview with new head of school Paul Johnson here.

 The majority of teachers are recruited from the US, the UK, or Canada, and all have IB experience.
 Here's a school where teachers choose to stay for the long haul – Holloway and the primary and secondary school principals have all been here for more than 10 years.